MMostella/web-46-web-sprint-challenge-advanced-state-management-MMostella/README.md

 ## Submission format

-* [ ] Submit via Codegrade by commiting and pushing any new changes.
+* [1] Submit via Codegrade by commiting and pushing any new changes.
-* [ ] Check codegrade for automated feedback.
+* [1] Check codegrade for automated feedback.
-* [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [1] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+* [1] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.
 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What problem does the context API help solve?
+Getting rid of prop drilling and sharing state down a component tree
 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions: Carry payloads of info from your app to the store
+Reducers: A function that takes in old state and a action.Then returns new state.
+Store: A container that holds state

+Single source of thruth means that the only way to change your data is to dispatch a redux action which will change state within a reducer.
 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+A middleware that allow you to call action creaters that return to a thunk.
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I have truly enjoyed Redux.
+The way that you have to empliment functions and actions through redux came rather easiy to myself.